 So who wil be teaching in the dojo?

-Jamie Seal - 8th Dan Seal Martial Arts Kobudo, 4th Dan Bujinkan Budo Taijutsu and FMA - Founder and Owner of Seal Martial Arts.
+Jamie Seal - 8th Dan Seal Martial Arts Kobudō, 4th Dan Bujinkan Budo Taijutsu, FMA, Combatives and Shurikenjutsu - Founder and Owner of Seal Martial Arts

-Shidoshi Ho Jamie Seal has over 27 years experience training in various martial arts including Judo, Jujutsu, Aikido and Bujinkan Budo Taijutsu (a.k.a.
-Ninjutsu).
+Sensei Jamie Seal has over 27 years experience training in various martial arts including Judo, Jujutsu, Aikido, Bujinkan Budo Taijutsu (a.k.a.
+Ninjutsu), FMA (Filipino Martial Arts) and Combatives.

 Jamie started training in martial arts at the age of 10 years old starting with Judo before moving into traditional Japanese Jujutsu.
 Jamie then started training in Bujinkan Budo Taijutsu (a.k.a.
 Togakure Ryu Ninjutsu) under the BBD at WarriorCrafts in Portsmouth.